adhirajpandey/kafka-setup/README.md

 # kafka-setup

 ## Overview
-Contains files for running kafka and zookeeper in containerized environment and basic demonstration for its working.
+Contains files for running kafka and zookeeper in containerized environment and its basic demonstration using kafka-python

 ## Description
-`producer.py` - simulates a simple order with its details `consumer.py` - simulates a order/transaction validation service
+`producer.py` - simulates a simple order with its details

+`consumer.py` - simulates a order/transaction validation service

 ## Setup